Constable and Brighton

 - Rainstorm over the Sea (c.
 1824-28, Royal Academy of Arts ), a passionate, early impressionistic oil sketch seemingly influenced by Maria’s illness.

 - A Windmill near Brighton (1824, Tate), a jewel-like pastoral scene of a sun-drenched windmill typical of the Sussex countryside in Constable’s time.

 - The artist’s painting box, and his children’s toy stagecoach.

 - The gold medal Constable won for his celebrated painting The Hay Wain, when it was exhibited at the Paris Salon of 1824 (having been shown at the Royal Academy in 1821).

-Constable and Brighton will be curated by Brighton artist Peter Harrap, in consultation with renowned Constable expert Anne Lyles (formerly of Tate) and with support from researcher Shan Lancaster.
+Constable and Brighton is curated by Brighton artist Peter Harrap, in consultation with renowned Constable expert Anne Lyles (formerly of Tate) and with support from researcher Shan Lancaster.

-Constable and Brighton will form part of the Royal Pavilion & Museums’ Regency Season in 2017, which will also include Jane Austen by the Sea at the Royal Pavilion and Visions of the Royal Pavilion Estate at Brighton Museum.
+Constable and Brighton forms part of the Royal Pavilion & Museums’ Regency Season in 2017, which also includes Jane Austen by the Sea at the Royal Pavilion and Visions of the Royal Pavilion Estate at Brighton Museum.